HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_13/Checkpoints_Ch_13.md

 System.out.println(n1.compareTo(n2));
 ```
 The above code will not compile because the method compareTo(Integer) in the type Integer is not applicable for the arguments (Object).

+## 13.20 ##
+By implementing the Comparable interface for a class so can objects of the class be passed to a method that requires a Comparable type.
+This would not be possible by just implementing a member method called compareTo.